 Mask-wearing seemed to be a simple but salient opportunity for bi-partisan national unity; a combination of patriotism and “love your neighbor as yourself” ethos.
 Across the world, folks blamed the pandemic on a Chinese conspiracy and immigrants.
 Now we have anti-lockdown protesters wearing yellow stars of David on their clothing to voice their dissent against wearing masks or getting vaccines.
 It’s hard to fathom the unconscionable affront this is to our Jewish brothers and sisters.

 Instead of a transformative future, we generally did things the way we usually do them.
-A year later, the present is marginally different for that masses, worse for the marginalized and more monopoly for the wealthiest.
+A year later, the present is marginally different for the masses, worse for the marginalized and more monopoly for the wealthiest.
 As we move towards mass inoculation and try to outpace variants of the virus, I wish the world had taken Roy’s advice and jumped through the portal the pandemic presented.
-And yet in some ways we did, maybe just not in the way she wanted.
+And yet in some ways we did, just not in the way she wanted.